 Several mechanisms exist to allow for the implementation of such compensatory mitigation.
 In the State of Connecticut, these primarily include either participation in the state in-lieu fee program, or the completion of mitigation by the applicant (knows as Permittee Responsible Mitigation).
-Such mitigation can occur either on-site, adjacent to or in close proximity of the impact locations, or off site at a suitable location generally within the same watershed as the wetland impacts.
-The USACE prefers compensatory mitigation to be accomplished through the use of an in-lieu fee program or wetland mitigation bank.
-Preliminary coordination with the CT DEEP indicates that the agency generally prefers Permittee Responsible Mitigation but has also identified an in-lieu fee wetland restoration project in close proximity to the airport location.
+Such mitigation can occur either on-site, adjacent to or in proximity of the impact locations, or off site at a suitable location generally within the same watershed as the wetland impacts.
+The USACE prefers compensatory mitigation to be accomplished using an in-lieu fee program or wetland mitigation bank.
+Preliminary coordination with the CT DEEP indicates that the agency generally prefers Permittee Responsible Mitigation but has also identified an in-lieu fee wetland restoration project near the airport location.